Canadian titles debate: Granting of honours resumed

-On 30 January 1934, Prime Minister R. B. Bennett said, when speaking about the Nickle Resolution and the shelf-life of Canadian parliamentary resolutions (Canadian Hansard):
+Starting with the 1933 list, Conservative Prime Minister R.B.
+Bennett submitted honours lists to the King and various Canadians were decorated, which led to debates in the Parliament.
+On 30 January 1934, Bennett said about the Nickle Resolution and the shelf-life of Canadian (or more generally, Commonwealth/Westminster) parliamentary resolutions:

-Moreover, as a matter touching the royal prerogative, R. B. Bennett had already reported to the House of Commons the previous year, on 17 May 1933 (Hansard, p.
-5126) that the Nickle Resolution was of no force or of null effect, stating:
+Moreover, as a matter touching the royal prerogative, Bennett had already reported to the House on 17 May 1933 that the Nickle Resolution was of no force or of null effect, stating that knighting of his minister George Halsey Perley was:

-On 30 January 1934, in speaking about his responsibility as Prime Minister to advise the King as the King's first minister, and about his own advice to the King that as prime minister he wished to continue the custom of advising the King to bestow royal honours on Canadian subjects (which Conservative and Liberal administrations had chosen not to exercise for almost 15 years), Prime Minister Bennett said:
+On 30 January 1934, speaking about his responsibility as prime minister and that he wished to continue the custom of advising the King to bestow royal honours on Canadian subjects (which Conservative and Liberal administrations had chosen not to exercise for almost 15 years), Bennett said:

-To these official statements of Prime Minister R. B. Bennett can be added what he wrote in a 1934 letter to J. R. MacNicol, MP when he stated his view that:
+To these official statements can be added what Bennett wrote in a 1934 letter to Member of Parliament John Ritchie MacNicoll, when he stated his view that:

-Moreover, as Bennett stated to Parliament about the Nickle Resolution (see Hansard):
+Moreover, as Bennett stated opening the 1934 debate about the Nickle Resolution:

-R. B. Bennett's government submitted honours lists to the King every year from 1933 until its defeat in 1935, recommending that various prominent Canadians receive knighthoods, including the Chief Justice of Canada, Sir Lyman Poore Duff, Royal Canadian Mounted Police (RCMP) Commissioner Sir James Howden MacBrien, Sir Frederick Banting, the discoverer of insulin, and Sir Ernest MacMillan, composer and conductor.
+R. B. Bennett's government submitted honours lists to the King every year from 1933 until its defeat in 1935, recommending that various prominent Canadians receive knighthoods, including: Sir Lyman Poore Duff, Chief Justice of Canada; Sir James Howden MacBrien, Commissioner of the RCMP; Sir Frederick Banting, the discoverer of insulin; and Sir Ernest MacMillan, composer and conductor.

-When a vote was called on 14 March 1934, on a private member's (Humphrey Mitchell, Labour, East Hamilton) resolution to require the prime minister to cease making recommendations to the King for titles, this renewed Nickle-like Resolution was defeated 113 to 94.
+When a vote was called on 14 March 1934 on a private member's (Humphrey Mitchell, Labour, East Hamilton) earlier resolution to require the prime minister to cease making recommendations to the King for titles (which Bennett in January conceded as "within its [the House's] constitutional rights" and "no affront to the sovereign", although valid only for one term), this renewed Nickle-like Resolution was defeated 113 to 94.
 The House of Commons of Canada, by this vote, refused to reaffirm or reinstate the Nickle Resolution or its attempts to prevent the Prime Minister's involvement in the exercise of the royal prerogative of granting titles to Canadians.
 This is the last time that the lower house of Parliament ever voted on the issue.